 - LEADERSHIP: Projects are coordinated and facilitated by experienced MWA staff.
-Every project will be lead by a crew leader with a Wilderness First Responder (WFR) certification, appropriate USFS Sawyer certification and years of trail project leadership experience.
+Every project will be led by a crew leader with a Wilderness First Responder (WFR) certification, appropriate USFS Sawyer certification. and years of trail project leadership experience.

 - FOOD: All food is provided by MWA.
-All cooking gear, water filters and trail tools also provided by MWA.
+All cooking gear, water filters, and trail tools are also provided by MWA.
 Once in the field, volunteers are expected to help with food preparation and clean on a rotating basis.
 Your crew leader will handle primary kitchen responsibilities.

 - CAMPING: A frontcountry project means we'll be camping near our cars.
 A backcountry project means we'll be hauling our gear in and setting up camp after a multi-mile hike into the woods.
-We'll set-up a kitchen with tarp cover, a bear hand and a latrine.
+We'll set up a kitchen with tarp cover, a bear hang, and a latrine.
 Volunteers will camp together and share meals throughout the project.
-Teamwork, patience and cooperation is a must amongst the crew.
+Teamwork, patience, and cooperation is a must amongst the crew.

-- 4:30 PM: Hike back to camp.
-Hang out, relax around camp, wash in the creek, take in the scenery.
+- 4:30 p.m.: Hike back to camp.
+Hang out, relax around camp, wash in the creek, and take in the scenery.

 It takes all kinds of help to make our Volunteer Trail Crew projects successful.
 No matter what your background or experience level, you can make a difference.
 Here are the ways you can contribute to MWA's trail stewardship efforts:

 - Trail Crew - The backbone of our program, trail crew volunteers are the ones who work on the ground carrying out objectives outlined by land management partners.
-You'll dig trail with a pulaski, saw out down trees with a crosscut and help build new structures.
+You'll dig trail with a pulaski, saw out downed trees with a crosscut, and help build new structures.
 Every one of our projects requires a minimum of 5 trail crew volunteers.